vectordotdev/vector/docs/specs/instrumentation.md

 ### Batching

-For performance reasons, as demonstrated in ppull request #8383], instrumentation SHOULD be batched whenever possible:
+For performance reasons, as demonstrated in pull request #8383], instrumentation SHOULD be batched whenever possible:

 * Vector process batches of events ([RFC 9480]) and telemtry SHOULD emit for